addyosmani/backbone-fundamentals/chapters/11-unit-testing.md

 });
 ```

-Above, the initialize() method compiles a supplied Underscore template (using the _.template() function) in the instantiation.
-A more common way of referencing templates is placing them in a script tag using a custom script type (e.g., type="text/template").
-As this isn't a script type any browser understands, it's simply ignored, however referencing the script by an id attribute allows the template to be kept separate to other parts of the page which wish to use it.
-In real world applications, it's preferable to either do this or load in templates stored in external files for testing.
+So, what's going on here?
+We're first defining our template in a script tag with a custom script type (e.g., type="text/template").
+As this isn't a script type any browser understands, it's simply ignored, however referencing the script by an id attribute allows the template to be kept separate to other parts of the page.

+In our view, we're the using the Underscore `_.template()` method to compile our template into a function that we can easily pass model data to later on.
+In the line `this.model.toJSON()` we are simply returning a copy of the model's attributes for JSON stringification to the `template` method, creating a block of HTML that can now be appended to the DOM.

+Note: Ideally all of your template logic should exist outside of your specs, either in individual template files or embedded using script tags within your SpecRunner.
+This is generally more maintainable.

-For testing purposes, we're going to continue using the string injection approach to keep things simple.
-There is however a useful trick that can be applied to automatically create or extend templates in the Jasmine scope for each test.
-By creating a new directory (say, 'templates') in the 'spec' folder and including a new script file with the following contents into SpecRunner.html, we can add a todo property which contains the Underscore template we wish to use:
+If you are working with much smaller templates and are not doing this, there is however a useful trick that can be applied to automatically create or extend templates in the Jasmine shared functional scope for each test.

+By creating a new directory (say, 'templates') in the 'spec' folder and including a new script file with the following contents into SpecRunner.html, we can manually add custom attributes representing smaller templates we wish to use:

 ```javascript
 beforeEach(function() {